AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 =============

 - **Route based IPSEC with IKEv2** provides an option to run route-based VPN with IKEv2.
 - **Change Local Identifier** provides the flexibility to update either gateway's public IP address or private IP address as local identifier.
+- **DPD Parameters** can now be modified through the Controller User Interface in additional to API and Terraform.
+One use case of modifying DPD parameters is to reduce tunnel failure detection time.
+- **Event Trigger** is an enhancement to reduce failure detection time.
+This is an alternative to the default setting where tunnel status change is detected by a periodic monitoring process running on the gateways.

 R6.2.1955 (1/16/2020)
 ======================